What is Productive Persistence?

 In an effort to promote research-based practice, the Carnegie Foundation developed Alpha Labs under the direction of Carnegie Fellow Jim Stigler.
 Within each Alpha Lab are researchers who partner with a community college to test interventions that address specific skills and mindsets necessary for success in the classroom.
 Additional information on alpha labs can be found at the Carnegie Alpha Labs website.

-Currently, there are three alpha labs:
+Currently, there are four alpha labs:

 - Anxiety – Dr. Sian Beilock and Seattle Central Community College